Your frequently asked questions about naturopaths answered by Simone Jeffries Manly, Sydney

 If you're taking antihistamines, following a low-histamine diet, but still struggling - your gut could be the problem.

 "When we test, we often discover SIBO or bacterial imbalances producing histamine.
-You can take antihistamines and eat a restricted diet, but if you don't address the gut imbalances creating the histamine, you'll never fully resolve it." - Simone Jeffries, Naturopath (BHSc), accredited SIBO Practitioner, Sydney Northern Beaches
+You can take antihistamines and eat a restricted diet, but if you don't address the gut imbalances creating the histamine, you'll never fully resolve it." - Simone Jeffries, Naturopath (BHSc), accredited SIBO Practitioner, Sydney Northern Beaches, Manly.

 Certain gut bacteria produce histamine.
 When these bacteria overgrow - they can live in your stomach, small intestine or large bowel - triggering a histamine response.